sseefried/js-good-parts/README.md

 The reason is that this would allow incorrect programs.
 A `JSExpression` is not necessarily an invocation.

-## A note on precedence of JavaScript operators
+## Precedence of JavaScript operators

 Interestingly, the precedence of JavaScript operators is not defined in the ECMAScript standard.
-The precedence used in this library comes from the Mozilla Developer's Network pages.
+The precedence used in this library was guided by a page on the Mozilla Developer's Network pages.
 (https://developer.mozilla.org/en/JavaScript/Reference/Operators/Operator_Precedence)

-I have not used the precise precedence numbers from that page since in this module a lower precedence means the operator binds more tightly (as opposed to the page where a higher precedence does the same).
-Also, we have need for less precedence values so they have been normalised to what we are using in JS:TGP
+The precise precedence numbers from that page were not used but they have been stratified into the same groups.

-You will also note that we don't even consider the associativity/precedence of "=", "+=", "-=" etc. In JS:TGP the notion of expression statements is quite different to that of expressions.
+Interestingly, we don't even need to consider the associativity/precedence of "=", "+=", "-=" etc. In JS:TGP the notion of *expression statements* is quite different to that of *expressions*.
 It simply isn't legal to write an expression statement like

 ```javascript
 (a += 2) -= 3